internet-golf/internet-golf/Readme.md

 ## Tests

 > [!NOTE]
-> The first time you run tests, you must either do it with sudo/the administrator terminal, or manually add the hosts from `test/utils_test.go` to your system's `hosts` file so that they point to 127.0.0.1.
+> The first time you run tests, you must either do it with sudo/admin rights, or manually add the hosts from `test/utils_test.go` to your system's `hosts` file so that they point to 127.0.0.1.
 These hosts are used for integration tests.

 Run tests: